Gaya Quartet: Appearance of “Gaya”

-Soon, the quartet parted with the estrada orchestra.
-After that, Murad Kajlayev-artistic director of Makhachkala Philarmony, who had a great role on Dagestan composer-school and was born and grew up in Baku, became interested in them.
+Soon, the quartet parted with the Estrada Orchestra.
+After that, Murad Kajlayev-artistic director of Makhachkala Philarmony, who had a great role in the Dagestan composer-school and was born and grew up in Baku, became interested in them.
 Murad Kajlayev studied at Azerbaijan State Conservatoire with many members of the quartet, where Boris Zeydman and Gara Garayev taught him.
 The quartet accepted the offer to work with them enthusiastically.
-They moved to Makhachkala and created the first estrade group of Dagestan -“Gunib”, which was named after a place in the Dagestan Autonomous Soviet Socialist Republic, with jazz-trio of Rafig Babayev.
-The main part of the repertoire consisted of the ensemble's artistic director Murad Kajlayev's compositions, and also popular folk melodies and modern hit songs.
+They moved to Makhachkala and created the first estrade group of Dagestan, "Gunib," which was named after a place in the Dagestan Autonomous Soviet Socialist Republic, with the jazz trio of Rafig Babayev.
+The main part of the repertoire consisted of the ensemble's artistic director Murad Kajlayev's compositions and also popular folk melodies and modern hit songs.
 The music was orchestrated by Teymur Mirzoyev and Rafig Babayev, who was the musical manager.
 “Gunib” had a great success and performed in tours throughout the country.
-The All-Union firm “Melodiya” released recording discs of the ensemble with general circulation, articles about “Gunib” were published in newspapers and journals.
+The All-Union firm “Melodiya” released recording discs of the ensemble with general circulation; articles about “Gunib” were published in newspapers and journals.
 In autumn of 1965, the ensemble was recalled to Baku.

 They were out of work for a while.
 At the end of 1965, they were offered to perform in tours in the Far East with Muslim Magomayev and pianist Chingiz Sadykhov.
-The quartet went to the four-month tour under the name “Gaya”, which means “rock” in Azerbaijani.
-During the tours “Gaya” performed in 120 concerts in the Far East cities.
+The quartet went to the four-month tour under the name "Gaya," which means “rock” in Azerbaijani.
+During the tours, “Gaya” performed in 120 concerts in the Far East cities.

 Competition for vocalists in Moscow

-A competition of vocalists in 1966, which was held in Moscow played a great role in the activity of the quartet.
+A competition of vocalists in 1966, which was held in Moscow, played a great role in the activity of the quartet.
 “Gaya” prepared 10 songs and gained a victory, in spite of the late invitation to the concert, which had to be held after 15 days.
-Since then “Gaya” was famed in the USSR and became the cult group.
+Since then, "Gaya" has been famous in the USSR and has become a cult group.